senlin/classic-editor-addon/README.md

 ### What is this new block editor that ships with WordPress 5.0?

-The release of WordPress 5.0 comes with a replacement of the TinyMCE editor you have gotten used to.
+The release of WordPress 5.0 came with a replacement of the TinyMCE editor you had gotten used to for adding or editing content.
 Some find it an improvement, others don't.
 More information can be found on the [WP 5.0 release post](https://wordpress.org/news/2018/12/bebo/).

 ### Why this addon?
 Isn't the purpose of the Classic Editor plugin to disable the new block editor?

 When it was released initially, the "Classic Editor" plugin, by Andrew Ozz and other "WordPress Contributors", didn't completely disable the new block editor without changing settings.
 Since version 0.0.4 it does, but it still comes with Settings.
 The "Classic Editor Addon" is a second plugin that makes sure the Settings are gone, so they cannot be accidentally triggered and "bring down the skies".

-### How does this compare to other plugins that disable the new block editor?

-Great question!
-"Classic Editor" is the official plugin for removing the new block editor, and the install count is apparently being used as a metric to gauge success of the project.
-So, although other plugins exist to force-disable the new block editor, using them doesn't properly notify the WP Core team of the number of issues users are having, that is why "Classic Editor Addon" doesn't disable the new block editor itself, it just removes the Settings page of the "Classic Editor" plugin, making it easier to mass-install the "Classic Editor" plugin.

 ### The plugin doesn't do anything!